-The following standard definitions provided a better understanding of the difference between purpose, goals, and objectives:
+The following standard definitions provided a better understanding of the difference between the three:

-1. Purpose: Purpose provides the reason for doing something or more specifically, for justifying the desire behind end results.
+1. Purpose: Purpose provides the reason for doing something or more specifically, for justifying the the desired results.
 It essentially represents intentions.

-2. Goals: A goal is a general statement describing a desired end result.
+2. Goals: A goal is a general statement describing the desired results.
 It represents aspiration or sets future directions or destinations.

 3. Objectives: Objectives represent concrete actions needed to achieve the aspirations or steps required to reach predetermined destinations.